I Tried

-"I Tried" (also known as "I Tried (So Hard)") is a song recorded by Bone Thugs-n-Harmony, released in February 2007 as the lead single from their album Strength & Loyalty.
+"I Tried" (also known as "I Tried (So Hard)") is a song recorded by American hip-hop group Bone Thugs-n-Harmony, released in February 2007 as the lead single from their album Strength & Loyalty.
 This particular song features Layzie Bone, Krayzie Bone and Wish Bone.
 The song features and was produced by Akon; Giorgio Tuinfort assisted the artists in writing the song.

 Background and composition

 The song is about the struggles that the members of Bone Thugs-n-Harmony and Akon faced on the streets.

 "I Tried" is performed in the key of G minor in common time with a tempo of 82 beats per minute.
 The song follows a chord progression of Dm–E–F–Gm, and the vocals in the song span from F4 to E5.

 Chart performance

 The song entered the Billboard charts in the issue dated April 7, 2007.
 It debuted at number eighty-two on the Billboard Hot 100 on the issue date April 14, 2007 and reached number six, making it the highest charting Bone Thugs-N-Harmony single in ten years.